-(Default: Maximum speed)
+(Default value: 12 mph or 20 kph)

 This setting limits how fast the running belt moves and, consequently, the number of speed settings that are available to the user.
 Use it to set the maximum speed that a user can enter when using the equipment.